 DER advises the NICHD Director on extramural research and training policies and activities.
 It also provides scientific peer review, grants management, and program management and oversight for roughly 3,500 competing grant applications and over 450 new and competing awards each year.
 With a focus on scientific priorities and research integrity, DER leads implementation of extramural policies and procedures for NICHD.

 Decoding Maternal Morbidity Data Challenge (on Challenge.gov).
-NICHD invites innovative approaches to analyzing the Nulliparous Pregnancy Outcomes Study: Monitoring Mothers-to-Be (nuMoM2b) dataset for up to $400,000 in prizes.
+NICHD recently invited innovative approaches to analyzing the Nulliparous Pregnancy Outcomes Study: Monitoring Mothers-to-Be (nuMoM2b) dataset for up to $400,000 in prizes.
 Winning submissions will identify new research avenues on adverse outcomes, such as hypertensive disorders, diabetes, and infection, and address disparities in these outcomes.
 Solutions can use computational analysis, data mining, artificial intelligence, and other methods to advance research in maternal health.
-Submissions are due by 10/15/21.
+The submission period is now closed; awards are pending.

 Safe Return to School For All summarizes current evidence and best practices to help administrators, educators, and families and students—including students with disabilities—return to school safely in the context of COVID-19.
 The information provided is based on collaborative research from the NICHD-funded Washington University Intellectual and Developmental Disabilities Research Center, the University of Missouri-Kansas City Institute of Human Development, and the Kennedy Krieger Institute (Maryland), in collaboration with the Special School District of St. Louis County, Missouri.